Poker Straddle Explained – Learn Everything You Need to Know

 So, now you know what is straddle in poker and what different types of straddles exist.
 But you’re probably still wondering, should I be straddling in my poker game?
 The answer to this question depends on who you ask and can be quite different.

 If you asked a loose recreational gambler looking for all the action they can get, they would tell you to go for it.
+This is especially true for tourists playing poker abroad and just looking to have some fun.

 On the other hand, a professional player will tell you that you should only straddle if other players are straddling even more, and it makes the game run wild.